 Say the words Yosemite National Park in virtually any home in the United States and chances are whoever is listening will be familiar with the name.

-Yosemite National Park in California is now a World Heritage Site and one of the world’s most visited national parks attracting over 3.5 million visitors annually.
-Yosemite Park is also a part of many professional California tours and viewed by most international visitors as a symbol of America’s natural beauty.
+As a World Heritage Site, Yosemite National Park in California is one of the world’s most visited national parks attracting over 3.5 million visitors annually.
+Yosemite Park is one of the top attractions in America and is also a part of many professional California tours.
+It is viewed by most international visitors as a symbol of America’s natural beauty.

 Yosemite National Park’s more popular attractions like Half Dome and El Capitan are also recognized by those who are familiar with Yosemite National Park and its geography.